The Hero's Journey: 12 Steps That Make Up the Universal Structure of Great Stories

 The Hero's Journey isn't a formula to simply follow, plugging in hackneyed characters into cliched situations.

-The Hero’s Journey also isn’t “selling out” and giving up your artistic intregrity.
+It's not “selling out” and giving up your artistic integrity

-However, the Hero’s Journey is a deep set of steps, scenes, character types, symbols, and themes that tend to recur in stories regardless of culture or time period.
+The Hero's Journey is a set of steps, scenes, character types, symbols, and themes that tend to recur in stories regardless of culture or time period.
 Within these archetypes are nearly infinite variations and unique perspectives that are impacted by culture and period, reflecting wonderful traits of the authors and audiences.

-Also, the Hero’s Journey is a process that your reader expects your story to follow, whether they know it or not.
+Also, the Hero's Journey is a process that your reader expects your story to follow, whether they know it or not.
 This archetype is hard-wired into our D.N.A.
-To expect anything different would be practically inhuman.

-Let me put it this way: To know the Hero’s Journey is to know the human soul.

-This may not make sense right now, but I promise it will as this post unfolds.
+Let's look at how to use it to make your own stories stronger.

 How to Use This Hero's Journey Post